awsdocs/amazon-transcribe-developer-guide/doc_source/API_UpdateMedicalVocabulary.md

 The following data is returned in JSON format by the service\.

  ** [LanguageCode](#API_UpdateMedicalVocabulary_ResponseSyntax) **   <a name="transcribe-UpdateMedicalVocabulary-response-LanguageCode"></a>
-The language code for the text file used to update the custom vocabulary\.
+The language code for the language of the text file used to update the custom vocabulary\.
 US English \(en\-US\) is the only language supported in Amazon Transcribe Medical\.
 Type: String
 Valid Values:` en-US | es-US | en-AU | fr-CA | en-GB | de-DE | pt-BR | fr-FR | it-IT | ko-KR | es-ES | en-IN | hi-IN | ar-SA | ru-RU | zh-CN | nl-NL | id-ID | ta-IN | fa-IR | en-IE | en-AB | en-WL | pt-PT | te-IN | tr-TR | de-CH | he-IL | ms-MY | ja-JP | ar-AE`

  ** [LastModifiedTime](#API_UpdateMedicalVocabulary_ResponseSyntax) **   <a name="transcribe-UpdateMedicalVocabulary-response-LastModifiedTime"></a>
-The date and time the vocabulary was updated\.
+The date and time that the vocabulary was updated\.
 Type: Timestamp

  ** [VocabularyName](#API_UpdateMedicalVocabulary_ResponseSyntax) **   <a name="transcribe-UpdateMedicalVocabulary-response-VocabularyName"></a>